 3. Spending too Much Time on Social Media

 It’s easy to get distracted by social media—and in fact, we’re all guilty of this—but it’s especially easy to get distracted when we’re in the midst of planning a big event.
 When you’re in the middle of wedding planning, it’s not uncommon to spend hours scrolling through Instagram or Pinterest for wedding ideas and advice, but it’s a good idea to unplug every once in a while.
 Enjoy being engaged and be present for this moment in your life.
 Spend off-line time with your spouse-to-be and look forward to the future with them—sans social media.
+(And if you’re trying to grow your social media presence, you can cut down on the time you spend doing that by using this service for a free trial to gain Instagram followers—and then get back to your wedding planning!)

 4. Making Your Pinterest Boards Public